Stremax-Team/stremax-lang/examples/README.md

 1. No support for contract syntax and blockchain-specific features.
 2. Limited type system (no custom types or type annotations).
-3. No support for functions or function calls.
-4. No support for arrays or maps.
+3. No support for arrays or maps.
-5. String and integer concatenation is not supported.
+4. String and integer concatenation is not fully supported.
-6. Only the last expression's result is returned.
+5. Only the last expression's result is returned.
-7. No debugging or verbose output options in the CLI.
+6. No debugging or verbose output options in the CLI.

 ## Recent Improvements

 1. **Block Scoping**: Variables defined in blocks are now properly scoped and not accessible outside their blocks.
 2. **Boolean Literals**: Direct support for boolean literals (true/false) has been added.
 3. **Logical Operators**: Support for logical AND (&&) and OR (||) operators with short-circuit evaluation has been implemented.
+4. **Functions**: Full support for function declarations, function calls, closures, and recursion has been added.

 These limitations will be addressed in future versions of Stremax-Lang.